EMDR TRAUMA THERAPY IN ARIZONA

-Individual therapy sessions at Holdfast Recovery are provided by Christian clinicians, that are trained in the treatment of trauma including: Eye Movement Desensitization and Reprocessing Therapy (EMDR), and Cognitive Behavioral Therapy (CBT).
-Our clients receive Trauma Informed Treatment with a Cognitive Behavioral Approach, as we understand that there is a high co-occurrence between substance use and trauma.
+Individual therapy sessions at Holdfast Recovery are provided by Christian clinicians, that are trained in trauma treatment approaches including: Eye Movement Desensitization and Reprocessing Therapy (EMDR), and Cognitive Behavioral Therapy (CBT).
+Our clients receive Trauma Informed Treatment with a Cognitive Behavioral Approach, as we understand that there is a high co-occurrence between substance use and trauma or post-traumatic stress disorder.
 Research has shown that 95% of adults that struggle with substance use disorders, also report a history of trauma and/or trauma-related distress, Atkins, 2014.
 The treatment at Holdfast Recovery is individualized to meet each client where they are at.

-(EMDR) plays a central role in our treatment of addiction.
+(EMDR) plays a central role in our treatment of addiction as we have found it to be an effective treatment.
 Here at Holdfast Recovery we understand the revolving door that is often associated with Substance Use Disorders, SUD, as most treatment modalities do not address the underlying problems that lead to SUD in the first place, and far too often lead to relapse.

 Eight Phases of EMDR Therapy

-EMDR Therapy uses an eight-phase approach.
+Our EMDR therapists use an eight-phase approach.
 The time it takes to get through each of the eight stages of EMDR trauma therapy for addiction depends on the individual, so there’s no pressure to succeed in a certain amount of time.
-It helps you to subconsciously process experiences from your past that are causing disturbances in your present.
+It helps you to subconsciously process experiences and disturbing events from your past that are causing disruptions in your present.
 This lets you set goals and make plans for the future, with traumatic memories stored appropriately.

 Phase One: Your History

-In the first phase of EMDR trauma therapy for addiction, the therapist gets a detailed overview of your past, although you don’t need to go into detail about specific traumatic events.
+In the first phase of EMDR trauma therapy for addiction, the therapist gets a detailed overview of your past, although you don’t need to go into detail about specific traumatic events or disturbing memories as you might do in talk therapy.
 One of the reasons many clients like EMDR is because painful trauma is processed without the need to talk about it extensively.

 Phase Two: Preparation

 Preparation is mainly about building a bond of trust between yourself and the therapist.
-It also gives you a detailed understanding of how EMDR trauma therapy for addiction works.
+It also gives you a detailed understanding of how EMDR works.